ilozano2/spring-cloud-gateway-active-health-check/README.md

 All the endpoints will be checked periodically by automatically using the Spring Boot Actuator health endpoint.
 You can also customize some options like `spring.cloud.loadbalancer.health-check.<your-service-name>.path` and `spring.cloud.loadbalancer.health-check.interval`.

-> Note: The default Health Check configuration checks the upstream service endpoints by using the `/actuator/health` endpoint, which requires activating Spring Actuator in your upstream service.
+> The default Health Check configuration checks the upstream service endpoints by using the `/actuator/health` endpoint, which requires activating Spring Actuator in your upstream service.

 For more options, explore the [LoadBalancerClientsProperties](https://github.com/spring-cloud/spring-cloud-commons/blob/main/spring-cloud-commons/src/main/java/org/springframework/cloud/client/loadbalancer/LoadBalancerClientsProperties.java) and [LoadBalancerProperties](https://github.com/spring-cloud/spring-cloud-commons/blob/main/spring-cloud-commons/src/main/java/org/springframework/cloud/client/loadbalancer/LoadBalancerProperties.java) classes

-> Note: There is a built-in feature in Spring Cloud Gateway that will deploy all the services available as routes.
+> There is a built-in feature in Spring Cloud Gateway that will deploy all the services available as routes.
 This post describes the opposite, so we are declaring routes that are load balanced, including active health check.

 # 2. Registering endpoints for your services